Okikiola-Michael/random_forest_lulc/RF_Landsat.md

 dataset = dataset.map(applyScaleFactors);
 ```

-This line of code perfroms the following
+This line of code performs the following:
   1. selects the needed bands,
   2. filters the images' cloud cover (Here, cloud cover < 1)
   3. applies the median operator to reduce the overlap, and